Portland vice scandal

 1912 scandal in Portland, Oregon, U.S.

-The Portland vice scandal (sometimes called the vice clique scandal, the vice crusade in contemporary reports, or inaccurately the YMCA scandal) refers to the discovery in November 1912 of a deviant group in the U.S. city of Portland, Oregon.
+The Portland vice scandal (sometimes called the vice clique scandal, or the vice crusade or YMCA scandal in contemporary reports) refers to the discovery in November 1912 of a gay male subculture in the U.S. city of Portland, Oregon.
 Nearly 70 men were charged, and three were convicted by jury; the Oregon Supreme Court then reversed the convictions on legal technicalities.

-Beginnings
+The event led to the persecution of LGBTQ people and increased public support for eugenics in Oregon.

+Background

 At the time the scandal broke, Oregon's sodomy law merely said, "If any person shall commit sodomy or the crime against nature, either with mankind or beast, such person, upon conviction thereof shall be punished by imprisonment in the penitentiary not less than one year nor more than five years."
+Most of the people arrested for sodomy during this period were from working-class backgrounds, and many were immigrants.
 Up to this point, in some U.S. states with sodomy laws similar to Oregon's, courts had ruled that these statutes covered anal sex, but not oral sex.
 These cases cited the 1817 English case Rex v.
-Jacobs, Russ & Ry 331.
+Jacobs.

+Previously, in 1895, newspapers all across Oregon printed reporting on the trial of Oscar Wilde, a UK writer who was imprisoned for sodomy following the reveal of his personal life and contacts during a libel trial.
+Historian Peter Boag argues that the coverage of the Wilde trial was most Oregonians' first exposure to LGBTQ life in the middle to upper classes.
+People in the northwest viewed queerness (then referred to as "sexual inversion") as a kind of social degeneration, and papers such as the Oregonian painted Wilde as an effeminate, physically deformed monster who led youths to immorality.
+However, Americans broadly viewed queerness in the middle and upper classes as "an exclusively European problem", and as a type of "degenerate" behavior that was inherent to immigrant and poor communities–not among their own "respectable" middle and upper class communities.